 Returns: 1 YR: -0.78% 3 YR: 10.68% 5 YR: 6.01%, Since Inception: 8.01%

 If you’re looking for an ETF that relies heavily on some of the best Canadian dividend companies, than the Canadian High Dividend Yield Index ETF is for you.
+We’ve got another great post as well if you’d like to see other Canadian dividend ETFs.

 One thing to note, this ETF is heavily based on Canadian financial companies, with over 65% of its holdings being from the sector.
 In fact, 7 of its top 10 holdings are either Canadian banks like Bank of Nova Scotia (BNS.TO), Royal Bank (RY.TO) or insurance companies like Manulife Financial (MFC.TO) and Sun Life Financial (SLF.TO).